 3. Seek closure from the past, if possible

-This is something to consider if your trust was broken in a previously relationship and you haven't systematically burned every picture of your awful ex.
-If the relationship is cordial enough to seek clarity about what happened, it could be worth meeting with your trust-breaking former beau to have a post-mortem.
-Just, you know, approach the situation with caution.
+This is something to consider if your trust was broken in a previous relationship and you haven't (literally or metaphorically) burned every picture of your ex.
+If the relationship is cordial enough to seek clarity about what happened, it could be worth meeting with your trust-breaking former partner to have a post-mortem.

-“If their behavior has been particularly abysmal, this might not be a good idea," Hartstein says.
-"But sometimes a little time and perspective can help people to wrap things up and move on."
+It’s important to approach this with caution, though.
+"If their behavior has been particularly abysmal, this might not be a good idea," Hartstein says.
+"But in certain cases, getting some perspective from them can help people to wrap things up and mentally move on."

 4. Be aware that time really does help

-How to over trust issues in a long-term partnership
+How to get over trust issues in a long-term partnership

 1. Voice your feelings, concerns, and questions

-“It is essential that you feel that your partner really understands the impact of their trust-breaking actions,” says Thompson.
-“Part of building trust back means being able to voice the feelings and thoughts that come up when you hear about broken trust.
-Whether it’s infidelity or otherwise, building trust requires that your partner hears where you’re coming from and the ways in which you have been hurt."
+"Part of building trust back means being able to voice the feelings and thoughts that have come up for you when you've heard about your partner's trust-breaking actions," says Thompson.
+"Your partner needs to hear where you’re coming from and the ways in which you have been hurt."